OpenInternet/System_Administrator_Guide_Text/en/front_matter/acknowledgments.md

 This guide was made possible with the financial support from the US Department of State – Bureau of Democracy, Human Rights and Labor.

-Created, Written and Produced by: Mahvash Taqi
+Written and Produced by: Mahvash Taqi

 Lead Research Assistant: Srija S